Nothing in this world can prepare you for the death of your child, Rosie Ayliffe, 57, tells Starts at 60.

 Mia was completing her 88 days’ farm work in Queensland when she was fatally stabbed by then-29-year-old French national Smail Ayad at a hostel at Home Hill, south of Townsville in August, 2016.
 She was two months shy of her 21st birthday.
 Mia had already been living on the Gold Coast, but had travelled to the small regional town to take part in farm work on condition of her working holiday visa so she could stay in Australia for a second year.

-“I knew something [was] very wrong,” Rosie says, reflecting on one of her final phone call with her daughter.
+“I knew something [was] very wrong,” Rosie says, reflecting on one of her final phone calls with her daughter.
 “I didn’t know what it was, but I was on red alert.”

 CCTV footage from the night she was killed shows Ayad bringing Mia out onto a balcony at the hostel with a knife to her throat.
 He then launched a frenzied attack, stabbing her multiple times in the chest.